 Its expense automation adds an extra layer of optimization.
 The tool tracks budget allocation in real time to highlight underperforming campaigns and reallocate funds to higher-performing channels.

-Integrating tools this way creates streamlined workflows that optimize your marketing systems automatically.
+Integrating tools this way creates automated workflows that optimize your marketing systems automatically.

 8. Implement the Campaign